- Makita and Milwaukee: What’s the difference?

 Makita grinders can reach speeds of up to 8,500RPM, have brushless motors, and can cut through most materials, including concrete and metal.

-Milwaukee models perform about the same as most of their leading competitors; however, they do include some cool specifications.
+Milwaukee models perform about the same as most of their other competitors; however, some models do include some cool specifications.

-Before you buy a new cordless angle grinder, read my review.
+Before you buy a new cordless angle grinder, read my review first.

 What about Corded hand-held Grinders?